smerckel/FastaChar/doc/index.rst

    howto
    installation
    programming_with_fasta
+   regex

-References to the fasta source code
+References to the fastachar source code
 =======================================

 * :ref:`genindex`